kubocd/kubocd-doc/docs/getting-started/110-kind.md

 - You have an active internet connection
 - Ports **80** and **443** are available on your local machine

+You also need an access to an OCI-compatible container registry with permissions to push images.
+This is will be necessary for uploading and storing KuboCD Packages as OCI artifacts.

 ---

 ## Create the Kind Cluster